Trust Me On This - MA Law Courses

 Picture

-When to change an Estate Plan
+When to Review an Estate Plan

 Over your lifetime, it is not uncommon to have a few different estate plans as your circumstances change over time.
 For many, 20 years or so may pass between estate plan reviews.
+If you signed a will or trust quite awhile ago, your situation now may be quite different.
+And the estate plan is no longer correct in your eyes.

-• Starting a Family
+• Starting a family

-• Having Another Child
+• Having a child

-• Moved to MA with a Living Will
+• Moved to MA from another state

-• Remove a Named Individual
+• Remove a named Individual

-• Assets Exceeded $1 Million
+• Assets exceeds $1 Million

 • Divorce